dendres/go-play/logs/README.md

 paper1:
-Tunable durability allows event log processing systems to make efficient use of limited resources.
+Tunable durability allows event log processing systems to reduce excessive replication and disk sync.

+paper4:
+how inconsistent is the delivery order of the log sending application???
+ - inconsistencies are possible due to server and service restart
+ - but how frequent are they really
+ - and how big of a deal is the out of order queue

+paper3:
+unsorted consistent queue   vs  partially sorted inconsistent queue

+find the name of the tree I'm using: http://en.wikipedia.org/wiki/List_of_data_structures
+* split on fixed leaf size
+* fixed number of new leaf nodes

 paper2:
 A log event processing system with an elected master does not significantly improve delivery efficiency or reliability over a masterless, stateless system.